 Employment of non-Canadian students is usually not permitted in Canada.

 Student Authorization (Visa)

-All international students must ensure that they hold a valid Student Authorization from Citizenship and Immigration Canada in order to study in Canada.
+All international applicants once granted an offer of admission must ensure that they hold a valid Student Authorization from Citizenship and Immigration Canada in order to study in Canada.
 In some cases a Temporary Resident Visa is required before entering Canada.
-Under no circumstances should a student leave for Canada until confirmation of acceptance for admission to the University of Toronto and an entry visa and student authorization has been received.
-It is impossible to change a visitors visa to a student authorization while in Canada.
+Under no circumstances should a student leave for Canada until confirmation of acceptance of admission to the University of Toronto is received, and holds a valid entry visa and student authorization.
 Prospective students should contact the nearest Canadian Embassy, High Commission, or Consulate as soon as they receive an offer of admission.

-You can also visit the International Student Centre website for information on obtaining a study permit or work visa in Canada.
+You can also visit the University of Toronto International Student Centre website for information on obtaining a study permit.

 International Student Fees

 International fees apply to non-exempt international students.
 It includes the University Health Insurance Plan premium.
-All international students must have health coverage, which they may be required to obtain through the University Health Insurance Plan.
+All international students must have health coverage, which they must obtain through the University Health Insurance Plan.